openclimatefix/pvnet-summation/README.md

 This project is used for training a model to sum the GSP predictions of [PVNet](https://github.com/openclimatefix/PVNet) into a national estimate.

-Using this model to sum the GSP predictions rather than doing a simple sum increases the accuracy of the national predictions and can be configured to produce estimates of the uncertainty range of the national estimate.
+Using the summation model to sum the GSP predictions rather than doing a simple sum increases the accuracy of the national predictions and can be configured to produce estimates of the uncertainty range of the national estimate.
 See the [PVNet](https://github.com/openclimatefix/PVNet) repo for more details and our paper.

 ## Setup / Installation